Kalyan Das Temple: Architecture and artwork

-Current use and condition
+Current condition

-Multiple news reports describe the temple as physically intact but suffering from neglect and lack of conservation.
-The main temple structure sits within the courtyard of the school for the visually impaired; school buildings and other alterations have reduced the visibility of the temple from surrounding streets.
-Journalists and heritage commentators have called for preservation work while noting that the temple still attracts occasional visitors and is an important reminder of Rawalpindi's pre-Partition religious landscape.
+Recent news reporting describes the temple as structurally intact but suffering from prolonged neglect and a lack of formal conservation.
+The main temple structure stands within the courtyard of the adjoining school for visually impaired children; school buildings and subsequent alterations have reduced its visibility from surrounding streets.
+Journalists and heritage commentators have called for preservation measures, noting that the temple continues to receive occasional visitors and remains a reminder of Rawalpindi's pre-Partition religious landscape.